In the Beginning: Meet Ben and Daniel Hale

 It’s so good to hear from you.
 I really miss sitting in your office every 7th period.
 I learned so much from you… Plus, I really don’t understand how you can work, go to school, coach, be a husband, and a dad all at the same time!
 That’s just crazy!
 But I’m glad you’re almost done (with school)!
 Woot!

-(Going to) China for missions?
+(Going to) the Far East for missions?
 Man, it’s amazing to see the fruit and the work that is coming out of YISS and all the ICSs around the world.
 Are you going to be teaching too?

 Mr. Hale!
 I’m going to major in Christian Ministries.
 I’m really excited.
 God confirmed it then I changed my major because I got scared, but He confirmed it again.
 I think He really wants me to get out of my comfort zone and live life to the fullest to share the gospel…maybe through sports ministry, or mission work.
 But I want to produce and direct concerts, conferences, and revivals one day also.
 I want to see lives change for Christ.